NormanPCN/StardewValleyMods/LongerFenceLife/README.md

 GMCM is available at https://www.nexusmods.com/stardewvalley/mods/5098 The NexusMods page shows the locations of the GMCM config button(s).

-## Description
+### Config options

-### Fence Life
+- Wood Fence Life: Default = 2.0 (approx 1 year)
-Sets a multiplier for the default game fence life.
-1.0 gives the vanilla fence life.
+- Stone Fence Life: Default = 2.0 (approx 2 years)
-You can set the life anywhere from 0.5 to 5.0.
+- Iron Fence Life: Default = 1.3 (approx 3 years)
-This mod detects when you drop/place a fence from your inventory.
-At that time it changes the health to the modified value.
+- Hardwood Fence Life: Default = 1.0 (approx 5 years)
-After this point, all game functions wiuth respect to life/health function normally as in the vanilla game.
-The mod is hands off in this regard.
+- Gate Life: Default = 1.0 (approx 4 years)

-Wood Fence Life: Defualt = 2.0 (approx 1 year)
+## Fence Trivia
-Stone Fence Life: Default = 2.0 (approx 2 years)
+If you remove an existing fence before it's life is less than half of it's starting life, then you get the fence item back into your inventory.
-Iron Fence Life: Default = 1.3 (approx 3 years)
+You can then place the fence again with full life.
+Doing this you can avoid fence decay forever.
+At the cost of a bit of labor.

-Hardwood Fence Life: Default = 1.0 (approx 5 years)
+The game has what I would call a bug, where if a gate **replaces an existing** fence post, the gate keeps the fence post life.
-Gate Life: Default = 1.0 (approx 4 years)
+The gate does not get the life for gates.
+Gates have a longer life than all fence types except hardwood fences.

 ## Changlog

-v1.0.0 (xx/xx/2021):
+v1.0.0:
  Initial release.